.

 BoardPrepHeader

-Virtual Board Preparation Course
+2025 ACP Board Preparation Course

-This course is ideal for prosthodontic residents and experienced practitioners aspiring for board certification.
+The Board Preparation Course is designed to demonstrate the process of becoming a Diplomate of the American Board of Prosthodontics.
+This course is ideal for prosthodontic residents and experienced practitioners aspiring to achieve board certification.
 This course offers comprehensive insights and practical resources that will aid in your preparation for taking the board exam.

-This course is worth 7.5 CE credits, and is $549 for ACP members, $1025 for non-members.
+This course is worth 7.5 CE credits, and is $649 for ACP members, $1049 for non-members.
+Event registration includes continental breakfast, light afternoon lunch, and refreshments throughout the day.

 Register_Button_ACP_Webinars